-Aside nail buffer, you can as well make use of chamois, denim, flannel or plain paper to buff your nails to a high shine without a buffer.
+Aside from nail buffer, you can as well make use of chamois, denim, flannel or plain paper to buff your nails to a high shine without a buffer.

 So over to you, which of the aforementioned items have you tried?
 And what was your experience?